 1. High Blood Pressure

-High blood pressure or hypertension is a risk factor for many different health conditions.
+High blood pressure or hypertension is a risk factor for many health conditions.
 An insurer is more likely to provide life cover if you are taking steps to lower your blood pressure and keep it under control.

 2. High Cholesterol